 Adaptive Cruise Control ACC Stop & Go*

 The ACC (Adaptive Cruise Control) automatically regulates the speed of the truck and the distance to the traffic ahead.
+Extra assistance is now provided in traffic jams and slow-moving traffic with the new Stop & Go function.
 This significantly relieves the pressure on the driver and increases traffic safety.

 Preventing rear-end collisions